rolling-scopes-school/tasks/tasks/markups/level 1/theyalow/theyalow-en.md

 2. Failure to comply with the requirements of any task item may result in losing **3 to 10 points**.
 3. Failure to comply with coding standards or syntax requirements may result in losing **up to 20 points**.
 4. Failure to comply with the PSD template (except for nuances with fonts) may result in losing **up to 40 points**.
-5. Failure to match both dektop and mobile may result in losing **up to 50 points**.
+5. Failure to match both desktop and mobile may result in losing **up to 50 points**.

 ## Terms of Reference